Posted on Leave a comment

 The Correspondences For April

 First, what is a correspondence?
 A correspondence is an item or symbol that is meant to connect you to a specific energy thru it’s representation.
 It is seen also as an item to respect, honor, and venerate that energy as well whether it be a deity, an archetype energy, the zodiac energy the moon is currently or for time of the year like a month, which I will list below for you to use.
+Remember this is just a start to the list for you.
+You can use any correspondences that connect the magical themes and energies of April.
+Just follow your intuition on what you choose to work with!

 • Planet-Earth